Pesto Trapanese

 • Add the almonds a little at a time, and pestle until smooth.

-• Add the basil leaves, torn up by hand if too big, and pound to a paste.
+• Add the basil leaves (if large, tear up by hand) and pound to a paste.

 • Add the chopped tomatoes and pestle until smooth.